Remembering Uncle Phil: The Green Beret Who Saved Me With His Heart

 Phil moved his family to Las Vegas.
 The dry climate was good for his lungs, and he found plenty of work as a security guard for the casinos.
 The next unfortunate thing was that Aunt Sissy got the gambling bug.

-I overheard one of my mom’s gossip rants as she told her bridge partner Dottie all the plump details.
-Phil was recovering from a heart attack.
+I overheard one of my mom’s gossip rants as she told her bridge partner Dottie all the plump details: Phil was recovering from a heart attack.
 Sissy came to visit him in the hospital, and when he refused to give her more gambling money, she threw his walker at him.

 Good matchmaking job, Mom!

-Speaking of considerate: the first week he was with us, he bought us an expensive trash compactor as a thank-you gift.
+Uncle Phil didn’t take my parents’ hospitality for granted.
+The first week he was with us, he bought us an expensive trash compactor as a thank-you gift.
 He didn’t ask if we wanted one; a delivery man simply dropped it off one day.
 Uncle Phil excitedly unpacked and assembled it.

 As Phil demonstrated the splendors of the trash compactor, my dad took me aside and whispered, “A Phil and his money are soon parted.
 That man is a slave to his emotions and impulses.”

-My dad was reserved and stoic.
+In contrast, my dad was reserved and stoic.
 I could count the times I saw him express emotions on half a hand.
 He never belly laughed.
 He cried once in my presence, but quickly darted out of the room when the first tear appeared.
 He rarely got angry, but when he did, he flung his fists in the sky like a savage beast.
 Then it was my turn to dart out of the room.

 Most of the time, Dad was an impenetrable, stone-faced fortress.
 By age 16, I had given up on trying to connect with my father.
 I stopped chipping away at Dad’s ramparts and gave him all the space he wanted.